Does the Church of God need to be headquartered in Jerusalem?

 This scripture proves that no city was to continue to be the ‘headquarters’ city’ for Christians.
 Commentators, like Jamieson, Fausset, & Brown further point out that this was also a specific reference to Jerusalem.

-Some who claim Jerusalem should be the city for the Church of God in this age point to Isaiah 2:3, but let us look at in context:
+Some who claim Jerusalem should be the city for the Church of God in this age point to Isaiah 2:3 as supposed proof, but let us look at it in context:

 2 Now it shall come to pass in the latter days That the mountain of the Lord's house Shall be established on the top of the mountains, And shall be exalted above the hills; And all nations shall flow to it.
 3 Many people shall come and say, "Come, and let us go up to the mountain of the Lord, To the house of the God of Jacob; He will teach us His ways, And we shall walk in His paths."
 For out of Zion shall go forth the law, And the word of the Lord from Jerusalem.
 4 He shall judge between the nations, And rebuke many people; They shall beat their swords into plowshares, And their spears into pruning hooks; Nation shall not lift up sword against nation, Neither shall they learn war anymore.
 (Isaiah 2:2-4)